The page provides (hopefully) quick solutions to common access problems

 Please use Internet Explorer 10 as an alternative on Windows 10 or another compatible browser such as Chrome or Firefox.

-Answer: Is the problem IE's compatibility mode?
+Answer: Is the problem Internet Explorer's compatibility mode?

 Compatibility mode is a feature that tells your browser to render sites as if your browser was an earlier model of Internet Explorer.